 Some just think a low-angle shot doesn’t tell a compelling story.
 But all shots have the potential to tell a story; it doesn’t matter whether you’re in shooting from a high angle or a low angle.
 The mission of street photographers is to tell that story.

 Now, that doesn't mean you need to get low and just snap away.
 What we mean is that you should give every moment a try if you see something interesting.
+This is a great way to capture the best moments.

 When you see a portrait of a street photographer in action, they’re likely holding the camera close to their face.
 This is how an average artist takes the majority of shots, but it’s necessary to try shooting from various perspectives.
 To experiment, all you need to do is pull your camera away from your face.
 Go high, get low, shoot from the hip – this is what we call a different angle.
+Just put your camera at the right angle.

 Since modern photo editing software offers a wide range of features including cropping, clone stamp, and transform tools, you can effortlessly modify your images or leave them as is.